The Renewable Energy Law Review: Nigeria

 ii The regulatory and consenting framework

 The Federal Ministry of Power is the administrative arm of the federal government responsible for coordinating the power sector agencies to achieve policy directions.
-Recent actions of the Ministry indicative of its favouring of renewable energy include the 10-year concession awarded to Proserve Energy Services Limited to generate a 750kW solar power supply system to further facilitate renewable energy and decarbonisation.
+Recent actions of this ministry indicative of its favouring of renewable energy include the 10-year concession awarded to Proserve Energy Services Limited to generate a 750kW solar power supply system to further facilitate renewable energy and decarbonisation.

-NERC was established in 2005 under the Electricity Power Sector Reform Act.23 NERC can basically be regarded as the administrative-technical arm of the Federal Ministry of Power.
+The NERC was established in 2005 under the Electricity Power Sector Reform Act 2005 (EPSRA).23 The NERC can basically be regarded as the administrative-technical arm of the Federal Ministry of Power.
 It has been conferred with the authority to grant and revoke electricity distribution licences and permits.24 Its overriding mandate is to ensure that electricity is available to consumers.
-It has also, in furtherance of its powers, the Nigerian Electricity Regulation 2012, Mini-grid Regulations 2017 and Renewable Energy Feed-in Tariff Regulations 2015, which have been enacted to increase renewable power supply with particular focus on clean electricity generation and distribution.25
+Under the NERC, the Nigerian Electricity Regulation 2012, the Mini-grid Regulations 2017 and the Renewable Energy Feed-in Tariff Regulations 2015 were enacted to increase the renewable power supply with a particular focus on clean electricity generation and distribution.25

-This ministry was the initiator of the Renewable Energy Programme in 2016 aimed at drawing collaborations, financial and human resource capital towards achieving Nigeria's renewable energy plans in accordance with the United Nation's Framework on Climate Change.
-This is also the ministry in charge of reviewing and issuing certificates for Environmental Impact Assessment.
+This ministry was the initiator of the Renewable Energy Programme in 2016, which aimed at drawing collaborations and financial and human resource capital towards achieving Nigeria's renewable energy plans in accordance with the United Nations Framework on Climate Change.
+This is also the ministry in charge of reviewing and issuing certificates for environmental impact assessments.

-NBET is authorised to bulk-purchase electricity and resell or contract with the power distribution companies (discos) and other electricity market operators for distribution throughout Nigeria.
+The Nigerian Bulk Energy Trader is authorised to bulk purchase electricity and resell or contract with the power distribution companies (discos) and other electricity market operators for distribution throughout Nigeria.

 iii The legal framework

-The Constitution vests law-making powers for electricity generation and transmission across Nigeria on the National Assembly.
-Significantly, the damming of water sources within Nigeria for hydropower generation and the establishment of renewable energy power plants in Nigeria is chiefly under federal jurisdiction.29 However, the Houses of Assembly of the states are allowed to make electricity laws that extend to areas within their states not covered by the national grid system or to regulate power stations established by the states in this regard.30
+The Constitution of the Federal Republic of Nigeria (the Constitution) vests lawmaking powers for electricity generation and transmission across Nigeria on the National Assembly.
+Significantly, the damming of water sources within Nigeria for hydropower generation and the establishment of renewable energy power plants in Nigeria are chiefly under federal jurisdiction.29 However, the Houses of Assembly of the states are allowed to make electricity laws that extend to areas within their states not covered by the national grid system or to regulate power stations established by the states in this regard.30

-The EPSRA was promulgated in 2005 as a response to the erratic performance of the National Electric Power Authority (NEPA).31 The EPSRA therefore terminated the mandate of NEPA and repealed its enabling law, and replaced it with the Electricity Regulatory Commission of Nigeria (NERC).32 The law provides robust and reformatory stipulations on competition, consumer protection, licensing, generation and transmission of power in Nigeria.33
+The EPSRA was promulgated in 2005 as a response to the erratic performance of the National Electric Power Authority (NEPA).31 The EPSRA therefore terminated the mandate of the NEPA and repealed its enabling law, replacing it with the NERC.32 The EPSRA provides robust and reformatory stipulations on competition, consumer protection, licensing, generation and transmission of power in Nigeria.33

-In the judicial arena, there is minimal enforcement of the plethora of environmental laws in Nigeria as the case laws seeking to promote renewable and clean generation of power have usually been focused on petroleum activities.
-More so, it is further crippled by technical principles such as cause of action, the doctrine of ripeness and locus standi.35 An ordinary citizen is therefore discouraged from approaching the court to enforce the environmental laws where he or she is not directly and personally affected more than other citizens.
-Although recent decisions by the Nigerian Supreme Courts seem to reverse the strict reasoning, there is still yet to be an express opening of the court's doors.
+In the judicial arena, there is minimal enforcement of the plethora of environmental laws in Nigeria as the case law seeking to promote renewable and clean generation of power has usually been focused on petroleum activities.
+This is further crippled by technical principles such as cause of action, the doctrine of ripeness and locus standi.35 An ordinary citizen is therefore discouraged from approaching the court to enforce the environmental laws where he or she is not directly and personally affected more than other citizens.
+Although recent decisions by the Nigerian Supreme Courts seem to reverse this strict reasoning, there is still yet to be an express opening of the court's doors.

 In cases such as Centre For Oil Pollution Watch v.
-Nigerian National Petroleum Corporation36 the court reiterated the need to switch from the carbon-polluting mindset.
+Nigerian National Petroleum Corporation,36 the court reiterated the need to switch from the carbon-polluting mindset.
 Also, in the case of Amadi & Ors v.
-Essien, the court affirmed the enforceability of electricity regulation in Nigeria.37 Also, in the case of Barr.
-Mike Kpemi v.
+Essien, the court affirmed the enforceability of electricity regulation in Nigeria.37 Finally, in the case of Barr Mike Kpemi v.
 Benin Electricity Distribution Company PLC, the court enforced the claimant's right to an electricity meter for the supply of electricity to his household.38

 Renewable energy project development